ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Great Blue Hill, Canton, Mass., E. Nielsen, June 29, 2008

 Hoary Edge seems to have been increasing during the 1960’s and 1970’s, when it was extensively reported in the Lepidopterists’ Society Season Summaries.
 The main reporting locations were still in eastern Massachusetts and the lower Connecticut River valley.
 Increasing urbanization and perhaps attendant warming in those areas may have been facilitating an increase in this species (Table 2).
 Charles D. Oliver observed three in Belmont in July 1965.
-Edward M. Peters captured one male on July 15, 1971 in Carlisle, but said that while Silver-spotted Skipper was quite common there, Hoary Edge was not.
+Edward M. Peters captured one male on July 15, 1971 in Carlisle, saying that while Silver-spotted Skipper was quite common there, Hoary Edge was not.

 The 1974 and 1975 seasons saw Hoary Edge particularly well reported, with notes from R. Robbins calling it “high and expanding” in 1974 and “common” in 1975.
 Darryl Willis, reporting for the Holliston-Framingham (Middlesex Co.) area, found Hoary Edge “becoming common, noted ovipositing on tick trefoils” in 1974.
 Willis did most of his collecting in what is now referred to as the Sherborn power line area.
 He found a total of 72 species there, and once (July 4, 1975) took specimens of 48 species there in one day!
-The power line remains a productive habitat today, and was much frequented by MBC members 1990-2010.
+The power line remains a productive habitat today, and has been much frequented by MBC members 1990-2013.

 Willis reported A. lyciades “still not uncommon” late May to late July, 1975, noting that “Apparently, this species is well-established.
 It will be interesting to see if it can weather the severe winter of 75-76” (letter to Paul Grey, 2/4/76; Lep.
 Soc.
 Seas.
 Sum. and Correspondence, 1959-1976).
 Apparently it did, since Deane Bowers found it at Montague June 20, 1976 (Lep Soc Seas.
 Sum.
 1976).
 This was the northernmost report in Massachusetts at that time.